semo21/ClickerGame/Development Log.md

 - Investigated architecture strategies for connecting UIManager with AudioConfigDataAsset.
   - Focused on designing a global coordinator -- or initializer, manager etc -- for better decoupling and system communication.

+### 08.01.25.

+- Added GameManager script to the game.
+  - Added a plan to refactor existing scripts around the GameManager as the central coordinator.